 Huawei has always been on the cutting edge of battery life and the Mate 9 is no exception.
 With a massive 4,000mAh battery, it is one of the largest in any Android flagship smartphone.
 The device easily lasted up to 12 hours with continuous video playback so it stacks up quite well against the best phones on the market.
 This is partly due to the Full HD display they have opted for rather than the QHD one, so it comes as no surprise.

-For general use, the Mate 9 will comfortably last you the entire day and Huawei’s Super Charge feature should bring you back up to full charge in no time.
+Through this Huawei Mate 9 Review,we can assure that the Mate 9 will comfortably last you the entire day and Huawei’s Super Charge feature should bring you back up to full charge in no time.

 Huawei has partnered up with Leica to bring a vastly improved dual camera setup to the Mate 9.
 The camera consists of a 20MP Monochrome sensor and a 12MP RGB sensor that also comes with Optical Image Stabilization.